 Through the Inclusive Data Charter (IDC), we’ve seen governments, civil society, and multilaterals make impressive progress by setting clear goals, sustaining commitments, and learning and sharing openly.
-As others begin to take more strategic and long-term action on inclusive data, five learnings from the IDC network can inform their thinking:
+As others begin to take more strategic action on inclusive data, five learnings from the IDC network can inform their thinking:

 - More inclusive data systems require bold leadership.
 Meaningful action on inclusive data requires us to innovate and allocate resources differently.
 It requires leaders who will set ambitious goals and persevere through challenges.
 From Sightsavers to the UK Government, senior internal leaders who continually champion inclusive data have vastly increased and sustained broad-based support and action.
 Leadership doesn’t happen in a vacuum, as we saw at the 2018 Global Disability Summit when the World Bank, the Kenyan government, and others committed to improving disability disaggregated data.